runtimeverification/proof-checker/docs/proof-language.md

     s_fresh: set[u32]             # Set variables that must not occur free in an instatiation
     positive: set[u32]            # Set variables that must only occur positively in an instatiation
     negative: set[u32]            # Set variables that must only occur negatively in an instatiation
-    application_context: set[u32] # Element variables that must only occur as a hole variable in an application context.
+    app_ctx_holes: set[u32] # Element variables that must only occur as a hole variable in an application context.

     def e_fresh(evar):
         return evar in e_fresh